gormrgryn/gormrgryn/README.md

 - 👋 Hi, I’m @gormrgryn
-- 👀 I’m interested in Java (also front-end development, JavaScript, Vue)
+- 👀 I’m interested in Java Spring Backend Development
-- 🍃 I also had experience of working with C#, React (+Native), Node (+Express)
+- 🍃 I also had experience of working with C#, React (+Native), Node (+Express), JavaScript (+Vue)
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently looking for job and working on some Spring projects

 <!---
 gormrgryn/gormrgryn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.